kunjcr2/how-llms-are-made/GPT.md

 # **How LLMs are made (from scratch)?**

-> A simple pipeline of how LLMs are made from scratch
+> A simple pipeline of how GPTs are made from scratch

 ## Data Preprocessing pipeline